 - To assess student's areas of interference to their academic success at RIT.

-- To provide skills instruction and guided practice in areas such as math, writing, reading, time management, and study skills in order to increase each student's ability to accurately perceive, process, evaluate, and consolidate college-level material for long-term retention.
+- To provide skills instruction and guided practice in areas such as time management, study skills, motivation and wellness, in order to increase each student's ability to accurately perceive, process, evaluate, and consolidate college-level material for long-term retention.